Omecamtiv mecarbil: Clinical trials

 Experimental studies on rats and dogs, proved the efficacy and mechanism of action of omecamtiv mecarbil.
-Current clinical studies on humans have shown there is a direct linear relationship between dose and systolic ejection time.
+Clinical studies on humans have shown there is a direct linear relationship between dose and systolic ejection time.
 The dose-dependent effects persisted throughout the entire trial, suggesting that desensitization does not occur.
 The maximum tolerated dose was observed to be an infusion of 0.5 mg/kg/h.
 Adverse effects, such as ischemia, were only seen at doses beyond this level, due to extreme lengthening of systolic ejection time.
-Thus due to the unique cardiac myosin activation mechanism, omecamtiv mecarbil could safely improve cardiac function within tolerated doses.

 Omecamtiv mecarbil effectively relieves symptoms and enhances the quality of life of systolic heart failure patients.
 It improved cardiac performance in short-term studies; however, while the drug reduced the risk of hospitalization or other urgent care for heart failure by 8% in high-risk patients in the Phase III clinical trial GALACTIC-HF, patients receiving the drug did not live any longer.
 The drug also did not improve exercise intolerance in heart failure patients in the Phase III METEORIC trial.
 The METEORIC-HF randomized clinical trial found that omecamtiv mecarbil does not significantly improve exercise capacity.

 Myosin inhibition

-Recently, research groups found that omecamtiv mecarbil actually inhibits myosin by enhancing the duty ratio, increasing calcium sensitivity and slowing force development.
+Research groups found that omecamtiv mecarbil actually inhibits myosin by enhancing the duty ratio, increasing calcium sensitivity and slowing force development.
 It may still activate muscle as a whole however despite suppressing the working stroke of myosin.

 History

-The U.S. Food and Drug Administration (FDA) granted in May 2020 a fast-track designation for omecamtiv mecarbil.
-The designation "represents an important milestone in the development of omecamtiv mecarbil," commented David Reese, head of R&D at Amgen, noting that "half of heart failure patients will die within five years of diagnosis, underscoring the urgent need for new therapies for this grievous condition".
+The US Food and Drug Administration (FDA) granted, in May 2020, a fast-track designation for omecamtiv mecarbil.